AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 - Type 0 Gauges: mainnet staking contracts internal to the Angle Protocol.
 LPs of these gauges can receive boosted rewards.
 - Type 1 Gauges: corresponding to Angle Perpetual staking contracts.
 Note that there will be no boosts for veANGLE holders in these contracts.
 - Type 2 Gauges: External staking contracts.
-This gauge type includes all staking contracts **not on Angle on Ethereum Mainnet**, wether they are on other protocols (Curve or Convex) or on other chains (Polygon or Avalanche).
+This gauge type includes all staking contracts **not on Angle on Ethereum Mainnet**, whether they are on other protocols (Curve or Convex) or on other chains (Polygon or Avalanche).

+{% hint style="info" %}
+Other types of
+{% endhint %}

 ### Gauge type weight